learn-by-subtitle/extension-apps/README.md

 # Subturtle
-Learn English from any subtitle on the Internet.

-This is a Google Chrome extension that makes learning English a breeze while watching online videos!

-With Subturtle, you can do so much more than just watch videos.
-You can easily translate words by simply hovering over them with your mouse, making it easy to understand unfamiliar vocabulary.
-You can also translate the entire subtitle into any language you desire.
-Plus, you can view detailed word definitions and learn about their part of speech.
+### would help you for learning English while you are watching a video on the internet.

 ### You can do a lot with it:
-- Translate a word by hovering it (moving the mouse pointer on them).
+- Translate words through hovering (moving the mouse pointer on them)
-- Translate multiple words by marking them.
 - Translate the whole subtitle to any language you want.
 - See word detail containing definitions and part of speech.